-Forgiveness can be a very difficult process, but it can also be very healing.
-If we have been deeply hurt, we may have no interest in forgiving or it may seem impossible.
-But an inability to forgive usually means carrying inside a psychic knot of anger and ill-will that darkens the heart and keeps us connected to the very person from whom we may wish to be free.
+I am going to write here about the process of forgiving others, which can be very difficult, but can also be very healing.
+If we have been deeply hurt, we may have no interest in forgiving someone or it may seem impossible.
+But an inability to forgive usually means carrying inside a toxic energy of anger and ill-will that darkens the heart and keeps us connected to the very person from whom we may wish to be free.

 Correctly understood, forgiveness is a conscious process of releasing resentful feelings.
 It frees us from being emotional victims of others, allows our hearts to breathe, and moves us one step closer to experiencing the natural flow of compassion that arises when blockages are removed.

-Forgiveness does not mean condoning someone’s behavior, allowing them to be irresponsible or abusive, or letting them back into our lives.
-It does not mean being nice to the person you forgive—or even talking to them.
-Because it’s primarily an inner process, we can practice forgiveness and still take appropriate action to correct someone, set boundaries to protect ourselves, or even press charges.
+Yoga teaches us to love everyone simply because we share our essence-nature with all beings.
+However, we don’t have to like everyone and forgiveness does not mean condoning someone’s behavior.
+We don’t have to allow anyone to be irresponsible or abusive, or let them back into our lives.
+Because it’s primarily an inner process, we can practice forgiveness and still take appropriate action to correct someone, set boundaries, and do whatever is necessary to protect ourselves.

 Resolving painful emotions requires that we acknowledge them without shame or self-judgment.
 Emotions are meant to move through us.
 In order to feel safe enough to experience them, we may need support, particularly if our own mindfulness is not strong enough to be fully present to our pain without getting lost in it.
 As we untie these emotional knots, we recover our perspective and clarity, and often see the hard lessons that our suffering has taught us.